linode/manager/CODE_CONVENTIONS.md

 Our application has to work with different types of errors: JavaScript `Error` objects, `AxiosErrors`, and field errors from the Linode API.
 To simplify working with these and maintain consistency, we have created several helper methods in `src/utilities/errorUtils`.

-#### ApiFieldError arrays
+# API Error arrays

-In most cases, we want components to work with an array of Linode API field errors.
+In most cases, we want components to work with an array of Linode API errors.
 These have the shape:

 `{ field: 'field-name', reason: 'why this error occurred' }`